-Here is a list of some of my favorite travel resources, including all the travel gear I use on the road, airfare, and accommodation.
+Here is a list of some of my favorite travel resources, including accommodation, airfare, and the travel gear I use on the road.
 Everything here I’ve used for a while, tested, and highly recommend to make your travels better.
 Many of the links below are affiliate links and should you happen to purchase anything through those links, I’ll get a small commission back that will go towards maintaining this site and keeping my travels going.
 Also, here is a general Amazon link as well for anything not on the list.
 I’ll regularly update this list of travel resources to make it as complete as possible.

 – World Nomads Travel Insurance – I like World Nomads a lot because for a relatively insignificant amount of money it protects all of your gear, plus most anything that might happen to you when you’re out adventuring.
 They have Standard plans and then higher-level Explorer plans that cover pretty much anything you could get yourself into.
 Some of the Explorer activities include scuba diving, cliff jumping, rock climbing, skydiving, and loads of other things.